-There’s a wide range of equipment and technology that can improve mobility and help manage ALS symptoms as the disease progresses.
-These devices can make it easier for people living with ALS to get around their homes, speak, and perform day-to-day tasks like bathing and going to doctor’s appointments, which makes life easier for both the person with ALS and their caregiver.
+A wide range of equipment and technologies can improve mobility and help manage ALS symptoms as the disease progresses.
+These devices can make it easier for people living with ALS to get around their homes, speak and perform day-to-day tasks like bathing and going to doctor’s appointments -- making life easier for both the person living with the disease and their caregiver.

-If you are having difficulty obtaining many of these devices, financially or otherwise, please contact your local chapter's Care Services Manager.
-We can help you find the right retailers or professionals, or you may be able to take advantage of our Equipment Loan Program.
+If you’re having difficulty obtaining many of these devices, financially or otherwise, please contact your local ALS Association chapter's Care Services Manager.
+They can help you find the right retailers or professionals, or you may be able to take advantage of our Equipment Loan Program.

 When a person living with ALS can no longer walk, a power wheelchair can restore a great deal of mobility.
-Medicare and some insurance policies provide coverage for people living with ALS who need power wheelchairs.
-If you need more assistance with sourcing your power wheelchair, please contact your local chapter.
+Medicare and some insurance policies provide coverage for people living with ALS who need this equipment.

 When ALS begins to affect the muscles that control breathing, respiratory assistance will become necessary.
-There are a number of technologies, including breathing pacemakers, that can help people living with ALS breathe.
-Both surgical and non-invasive respiratory aids are available, and your physician can help you determine which is best for you.
-For more information on respiratory aids, please contact your local chapter.
+A number of technologies, including breathing pacemakers, can help people living with ALS breathe.
+Both surgical and non-invasive respiratory aids are available.